McDowellLab/loadflex/README.md

 Hampshire, 2013-2015.
 Funding for the project was provided by the National Science Foundation, USDA National Institute of Food and Agriculture, and the NH Agricultural Experiment Station.
-Funding for the example dataset from the Lamprey River was provied by the EPA, NH Water Resources Research Center, NH Agricultural Experiment Station, NH Sea Grant, USGS, and NSF.
+Funding for the example dataset from the Lamprey River was provided by the EPA, NH Water Resources Research Center, NH Agricultural Experiment Station, NH Sea Grant, USGS, and NSF.
 This work is described in